castorini/anserini/docs/regressions-dl19-doc-per-passage.md

 Note that retrieval metrics are computed to depth 100 hits per query (as opposed to 1000 hits per query for DL19 passage ranking).
 Also, remember that we keep qrels of _all_ relevance grades, unlike the case for DL19 passage ranking, where relevance grade 1 needs to be discarded when computing certain metrics.
-These results correspond to the Anserini baselines reported in the [track overview paper](https://arxiv.org/abs/2003.07820).